 How the techniques of gamification helped our client

 -We created an atmosphere of openness and collaboration where users felt free to be creative.
-This materialized in articles about real cases, achievements and failures, reflections and learning points;
+This materialized in articles about real cases, reflections, and learning points;

 -Created a united team with the determination to put in the effort to reach the goals.
 Players became attached to the game and were motivated by the excitement of the game itself to see what’s next and to be part of the change;

--Increased productivity and engagement because they were motivated to put in more effort which led to achieving and surpassing targets;
+-Increased productivity and engagement which led to achieving and surpassing targets;

 Combining the implementation of the digital observatory with the principles of gamification turned out to be a success for our client.
 Placing employees in a game-like environment increased engagement and created a culture of creativity and innovation.